 Introduction to Computer Science: Can Computers Think Like a Person?

-Professor Don Leftwich and Professor David North.
+Professor Don Leftwich.
 Concepts related to automatic processing of information.
 The course will examine problems that may or may not be solvable using computer technology.
 You will learn some of the basic concepts related to the design and programming of a digital computer.